themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 </blockquote>

 The etiology of endometriosis is complex and not completely understood.
 There are <a href="https://www.ncbi.nlm.nih.gov/books/NBK278996/" target="_blank" rel="noopener noreferrer">general theories</a> on the cause of disease but each has its limitations.
-No theory is adequate in describing the many factors that contribute to endo’s manifestation and behaviors.
-No single theory can explain endometriosis in all patients, especially cis men and in extrapelvic manifestions.
+No theory is adequate in describing the many factors that contribute to endo’s manifestation and behaviors. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5925869/" target="_blank" rel="noopener noreferrer">No single theory</a> can explain endometriosis in all patients, especially cis men and in extrapelvic manifestions.

-A possible explanation is that individuals are born with <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">multiple mechanisms </a> that combine overtime to create the perfect environment for triggering the disease.
+A possible explanation is that individuals are born with <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">multiple mechanisms</a> that combine overtime to create the perfect environment for triggering the disease.
 It’s also possible that the pain and symptoms are due to a variety of comorbid conditions such as autoimmune diseases, allergies, and environmental sensitivities.

 <blockquote>No single theory explains endometriosis in all patients.
 Likely, we are born with mechanisms which, when later combined, 'the perfect storm' trigger the disease.